ircanywhere/ircanywhere.github.io/docs/source/server/channels.rst

    :param string network: A network string such as 'freenode'
    :param string channel: The name of a channel **with** the hash key '#ircanywhere'
-   :returns: A channel object straight out of the database.
+   :returns: A promise with a channel object straight out of the database.

 .. js:function:: ChannelManager.insertUsers(key, network, channel, users[, force])